Top Hockey Gear Fitting Mistakes New Hockey Parents Should Avoid

 What Other Mistakes Do New Hockey Parents Commonly Make?

 Beyond equipment fit, parents frequently over-schedule, offer last-minute technical corrections from the car ("car coaching"), or prioritize quantity of sessions over quality of practice.
-Each behavior reduces learning and enjoyment.

 Three Scheduling and Sideline Rules